wp-plugins/mowster-tags/readme.txt

 == Installation ==

+To do a new installation of the plugin, please follow these steps

-1. Download the mowster-Tags.zip file to your computer.
+1. Download the mowster-tags.zip file to your computer.
-2. Unzip the file.
+2. Unzip the file
-3. Upload `mowster-tags` folder to the `/wp-content/plugins/` directory.
+3. Upload `mowster-tags` folder to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==